Guest column by Olivia Ducharme, senior creative writing major

-In Sutherland Springs, Texas, a First Baptist Church was in service when a white male in his mid-20s open fired on both adults and children, according to CNN.
+In Sutherland Springs, Texas, a First Baptist Church was in service when a white male in his mid-20s opened fire on both adults and children, according to CNN.
 At least 26 have died from the sustained injuries, up to 14 of which were children, launching the numbers to the highest toll of children involved in a massacre since the Sandy Hook Massacre five years ago.
 84 people have died as a result of both men in Vegas and Texas opening fire at events and places that are generally considered safe.

 In the days following each shooting, I open my Facebook to see post after post with the same sentiments.
 “Eliminate guns.
 Now.” or “Defend the Second Amendment!”
 Most articles that make it to circulation also seem to maintain the same content about the shooter, the victims and the aftermath.
-There is an almost interchangeable nature of these massacres, which can numb the catastrophe.
+There is an almost interchangeable nature to these massacres, which can numb the catastrophe.
 It’s time we step away from our screens and discuss what we can do preventatively, both at federal and local levels.

 It would be easy to spit my liberal antics about gun control, stricter background checks and that we shouldn’t be able to purchase guns at somewhere as common as Walmart – but that wouldn’t change anything.
 Instead, I’d be written off as someone with an agenda.
 President Donald Trump has already called the Texas massacre a “mental health problem,” but lumping people who are mentally ill with murderers is sadistic.
 As a result, I stayed away from Facebook on Nov.
 5.